cettia/cettia.github.io/guides/cettia-tutorial.md

 As an implementation of `Action<ServerHttpExchange>` and `TransportServer`, `HttpTransportServer` consumes HTTP request-response exchanges and produces streaming transport and long-polling transport, and as an implementation of `Action<ServerWebSocket>` and `TransportServer`, `WebSocketTransportServer` consumes the WebSocket resource and produces a WebSocket transport.
 These produced transports are passed into the `Server` and used to create and maintain `ServerSocket`s.

 It is true that WebSocket transport is enough these days, but if proxy, firewall, anti-virus software or arbitrary Platform as a Service (PaaS) are involved, it's difficult to be absolutely sure that WebSocket alone will work.
-That's why we recommend to install `HttpTransportServer` along with `WebSocketTransportServer` for broader coverage of full duplex message channels in a variety of environments.
+That's why we recommend you install `HttpTransportServer` along with `WebSocketTransportServer` for broader coverage of full duplex message channels in a variety of environments.

 `ServerSocket` created by `Server` is passed to socket handlers registered through `server.onsocket(socket -> {})`, and this handler is where you should initialize the socket.
 Because it is costly to accept transport and socket, you should authenticate requests in advance, if needed, outside of Cettia and filter out unqualified requests before passing them to Cettia.
 For example, it would look like this, assuming that Apache Shiro is used: